learn-co-curriculum/react-rails-project-setup-guide/README.md

 Now that your environment setup is done, we can get on to the fun part: creating your project's starter code!
-In this section, we'll walk through the steps needed to generate a new Rails application from scratch; set up some of the configuration; add a React application; and connect your project repository with GitHub.
+In this section, we'll walk through the steps needed to generate a new Rails application from scratch, set up some of the configuration, add a React application, and connect your project repository with GitHub.

 ### Rails Setup